rroethof/roethof.net/content/posts/2025/05/ms-exit-strategy/index.md

 ## There *Are* Alternatives (But You Have to Care)

 Here’s the thing: **there are alternatives**.
 You don’t have to go all-in on the cloud.
 You don’t have to rent your software forever.
 You can still buy perpetual licenses.
 You can still run on-premises solutions.
-It might not be as “cool” as the latest SaaS buzzword, but it works—and it puts you back in control.
+It might not be as “cool” as the latest SaaS buzzword, but it works, and it puts you back in control.

 But that requires effort.
 It requires caring about where your money goes.
 It requires pushing back against revenue-driven sales machines and thinking for yourself.
 Most importantly, it requires a willingness to say, “No, we’re not going to let a vendor dictate our entire IT strategy.”